mdpopescu/public/README.md

 * Elomen: notification service (application that can receive natural-language commands and send notification of future events)

+* ETL: a code generator for processing data

 * EverythingIsADatabase: trying to play with ideas from http://witheve.com/

 * EverythingIsAStream: example of replacing simple variables with streams